 Most of our grants follow recommendations from fund holders to grant to organizations that they wish to support.
 All of these grant recipients are registered charities in Canada or other qualified organizations under the Income Tax Act.

 Grants are also made to qualified organizations and individuals from provincial scholarship and adoption funds, including from the Irving K. Barber British Columbia Scholarship Society, the Youth Education Assistance Fund and the Lex Reynolds Adoptions and Permanency Fund.

 We also administer grants that eligible organizations can apply for.
 The Community Grants program is supported by the Vital Victoria Fund and several dozen funds with specific terms that reflect donor intentions.
 These donors have placed their trust in the Victoria Foundation to carry out their legacy.

 Applications to the Community Grants program must address the needs and opportunities identified by the Foundation’s annual community report card, Victoria’s Vital Signs®.
 Community Grants are reviewed and recommended by volunteer members of the Foundation’s Community Engagement Committee and approved by the Board of Directors.

 Grants are made across five fields of interest:

 Community Grant Highlights

-In 2014, the Victoria Foundation approved $1,495,972 in Community Grants to 86 qualified organizations in the Capital Region.
+For 2015 Community Grants, the Victoria Foundation approved $1,726,975 to 89 qualified organizations in the Capital Region.

 Full descriptions of all projects funded in recent years are available below.